 Aud Larsen (f, PhD marine biology) is a Researcher I, UNI Research Environment.
 (ISI: 46 publications cited >1100, times, h-index 23).
 Research focus: Mechanisms controlling abundances, biodiversity and activities of microbes in order to understand the structure and function of marine microbial food webs.
 Main focus: Single celled eukaryotes (especially phytoplankton) and their interactions with grazers and virus; integrated field and experimental studies of the lower levels of the marine pelagic community.
 Technical expertise: Flow cytometry, mesocosm experimental work and phytoplankton culturing.

 Dominique Durand (m, PhD 2000, marine optics and monitoring technologies) is Research Advisor and coordinator at Uni Research Environment.
-He was formerly Senior Vice President for environment and Biotechnology at the International Research Institute of Stavanger (IRIS), and Research Director for marine research and internationalization at the Norwegian Institute for water research (NIVA) With a background in biological and physical oceanography, he has been working, in the last 20 years, on marine monitoring technologies He has been involved in EU research since FP4, and contributed in 15 EU projects.
+He was formerly Senior Vice President for environment and Biotechnology at the International Research Institute of Stavanger (IRIS), and Research Director for marine research and internationalisation at the Norwegian Institute for water research (NIVA) With a background in biological and physical oceanography, he has been working, in the last 20 years, on marine monitoring technologies He has been involved in EU research since FP4, and contributed in 15 EU projects.
 He is presently leading the WP on science and sustainability strategy in the H2020 INFRAIA-1 JERICO-Next project and is a member of the scientific advisory board of the FP7-FixO3 I3 project.

 Project role AQUACOSM: Leader WP2: NA1: Integrated science strategy and governance from local to European scales,Task Leader WP5.5: Engaging with industry; Contributor to all WPs.